 Study of Shakespeare's tragedies and romances with combined attention to the plays as rich poetry and as texts for performance.
 Some discussion of the plays in connection with selected critical essays on them, and some in-class analysis of scenes from filmed productions of the plays.
-Prereq: ENG 300L which may be taken concurrently; HUM; CL: THTR 382; C. Falck
+HUM; Prereq: two 200-level courses in literature, film, or theory and ENG 300L, which may be taken concurrently; CL: THTR 382; STAFF